nimeshbaidhya/site/content/churpi_site.md

 ---
 ![[churpi_site_cover.jpg]]

-Some of the work I did for the Churpi TVC.
+Some of the works I did for the Churpi TVC.
 It includes a character, various props and environment assets.

 # Ant
 The [[character]] in the final shot.